szpajder/libacars/doc/API_REFERENCE.md

   message and to `false` in all fragments preceding it.
 This allows the algorithm to determine whether the reassembly of the message in question has already completed (ie. all fragments have been received).
+- `total_fragment_cnt` - total expected number of fragments.
+Shall be set to zero if unknown.
+Note: `total_pdu_len` takes precedence over this field.
+- `flags` - a bitfield specifying flags that affect the operation of the engine.
+  Available flags:

+  - `LA_ALLOW_OUT_OF_ORDER_DELIVERY` - if set to 1, then the engine accepts
+    out-of order delivery of fragments.

 `la_reasm_fragment_add()` returns the message reassembly status an enumerated value defined as follows: